 - Gorgeous Gal from the Woody Woodpecker cartoon "A Fine Feathered Frenzy".
 She was an overweight and elderly featherless woodpecker with large breasts.
 Although because she was overweight each breast was almost the size of the Woodpecker himself.
 Played as a double entendre when she appears on a large black and white TV screen from her chest up wearing a low cut evening gown.
 When she was right behind the Woodpecker Gorgeous Gal asked him with her sexy voice, "How 'bout a twosome hon?"

 - The other prominent female character in Beast Wars, Airrazor, while not as obvious as Blackarachnia, still had a rather conspicuous chestplate.
 The Transmetal version of her that never made it into the cartoon plays it straight.

 - The Forager in Countdown to Final Crisis.
-In fact several panels are devoted to showing how much she has breasts, after taking a shower at Jimmy Olson's place.
+In fact, several panels are devoted to showing how much she has breasts, after taking a shower at Jimmy Olsen's place.